aidenc17/CEG2350-Exam2-Review/README.md

 30. How can you list all partitions on `/dev/xvda`?

 ## **Storage & Measurement**
-31. How many bytes are in a kilobyte?
-34. What is the smallest measurement of data?
 35. How does a file system help organize stored data?

 ## **File Systems**